 As American shoppers are slowly easing into the holiday season, China is gearing up for what may well be the biggest online shopping event in the world: Singles’ Day.
 Originally conceived by young people celebrating the joy of being single, November 11 (11.11. – each digit representing a single person) has evolved into a huge shopping event, with Chinese e-commerce giant Alibaba particularly successful in marketing the occasion.

 Year after year, the Chinese e-commerce giant posted new Singles’ Day sales records, with last year’s gross merchandise volume amounting to a staggering $30.8 billion across all of Alibaba’s e-commerce platforms.
 Moreover, the company sent more than one billion packages during the 24-hour spending spree as hundreds of millions of people participated in the shopping frenzy.

-Compared to these numbers, Cyber Monday and Black Friday look like celebrations of frugality.
-In 2016, total Cyber Monday e-commerce sales in the United States amounted to $3.06 billion with Thanksgiving and Black Friday adding another $3.79 billion to a weekend total of $6.85 billion.
+Compared to these numbers, Cyber Monday and Black Friday look like exercises in frugality.
+Last year, total Cyber Monday e-commerce sales in the United States amounted to $6 billion with Thanksgiving and Black Friday adding another $8.2 billion for a weekend total of $14.2 billion.
 This year’s Thanksgiving weekend will likely bring about another record in U.S. e-commerce history, but it won’t come close to matching China’s largest shopping extravaganza.